New Norcia, Western Australia: The town today

 The town of New Norcia has buildings in a Spanish style of architecture, along with some other historical sites.
 Among these are the two old boarding schools, St Ildephonsus' and St Gertrude's (both now used for accommodation and various social functions), the abbey church (containing the tomb of Rosendo Salvado), an old mill, a wine press, and the monastery itself.

 The town has attracted interest and tourist visits for most of its existence and as a consequence a number of guide books and histories have been produced.
-The visitor and information centre is in the Museum & Art Gallery.
+The visitor and information centre is in the Museum and Art Gallery.

 The Benedictine monks continue to occupy the monastery and are involved with most of the enterprises in the town.
 The last Spanish monk of New Norcia, Dom Paulino, died on 18 January 2010, aged 99.
-He had worked in the monastery bakery, as a shoemaker, and "in retirement" in reviving the production of olive oil..
+He had worked in the monastery bakery, as a shoemaker, and "in retirement" in reviving the production of olive oil.

 New Norcia is respected in Australian culinary circles for its quality bakery (built in 1886) offering bread, nutcake and biscotti.
-Also maintaining olive oil production and locally made wines, port and ale can be purchased at the community or from special outlets.

 Much of the New Norcia farm has been sold off to pay the costs of damages resulting from the sexual abuse of children who were residents in the boarding colleges by the Benedictine monks.